Student loans are on hold — should you pay anyway?

 If you are already enrolled in an income-driven plan, make sure to update your income if it has changed due to the economic downturn.

 If you were supposed to recertify your plan before Aug.
-31, 2022, you’ll now have an additional time to do so.
+31, 2022, you’ll now have additional time to do so.
 IDR recertification dates have been extended until at least March 2023.
 Borrowers will be notified when it is time to recertify.
 Temporarily, borrowers with direct loans can self-report their income when applying for or recertifying an IDR plan.
-That means you own’t have to submit tax documentation, but you will need to select “I’ll report my own income information” in Step 2 (Income Information) of the IDR application.
-This option ends Feb.
-28.2023.
+That means you won’t have to submit tax documentation, but you will need to select “I’ll report my own income information” in Step 2 (Income Information) of the IDR application.
+This option ends on Feb.
+28, 2023

 If you have FFEL Loans